Catholic Church and Islam: Second Vatican Council

-The text of the final draft bore traces of Massignon's influence.
-The reference to Mary, for example, resulted from the intervention of Monsignor Descuffi, the Latin archbishop of Smyrna with whom Massignon collaborated in reviving the cult of Mary at Smyrna.
+The text of the final draft of Nostra aetate bore traces of Massignon's influence.
+The reference to Mary, for example, resulted from the intervention of Joseph Emmanuel Descuffi, the Latin archbishop of Smyrna, with whom Massignon collaborated in reviving the cult of Mary at Smyrna.
 The commendation of Muslim prayer may reflect the influence of the Badaliya.
 In Lumen gentium, the Second Vatican Council declares that the plan of salvation also includes Muslims, due to their professed monotheism.

+Recent dialogue

+Though there are no monks in Islam, the DIMMID (Dialogue Interreligieux Monastique - Monastic Interreligious Dialogue) has been actively promoting spiritual exchange with both Shia and Sunni Muslims.
+As such, the first international monastic/Muslim dialogue was organised in 2011 by the DIMMID in Sant’Anselmo, attended among others by Iranian scholar Mohammad Ali Shomali.